 During his last battle, Tecumseh ordered his warriors to rally and fight the Americans once more.
 A musket ball went into Tecumseh’s leg, breaking a bone so that he could no longer stand.
 He was sitting on the ground when he told his warriors to retreat and save themselves.

-The Ottawa account for the chief’s last moments as follows.
+The Ottawa accounts for the chief’s last moments as follows.
 Tecumseh said, “One of my legs is shot off!
 But leave me one or two guns loaded; I am going to have a last shot.
 Be quick and go!”
 That was the last word spoken by Tecumseh.
-As the tribe looked back, they saw American soldiers thick as a swarm of bees around where Tecumseh was sitting on the ground with his broken leg, and so they did not see him any more; and, therefore, we always believe that the Indians or Americans know not who made the fatal shot on Tecumseh’s leg, or what the soldiers did with him when they came up to him as he was sitting on the ground.
+As the tribe looked back, they saw American soldiers thick as a swarm of bees around where Tecumseh was sitting on the ground with his broken leg, and so they did not see him anymore; and, therefore, we always believe that the Indians or Americans know not who made the fatal shot on Tecumseh’s leg, or what the soldiers did with him when they came up to him as he was sitting on the ground.

 #5 The Assassination of Indian Priest William Maccatebinessi In the Vatican

 This little part of history was never taught, but it’s a fascinating glimpse of the struggle of the Native Americans as the various treaty’s slowly chipped away at the tribal lands in Michigan.